vanceerikstone/webtraffic/README.md

 $ source ./webtraffic-env/bin/activate
 $ pip install -e git://github.com/vanceerikstone/webtraffic/@v0.1.1#egg=webtraffic
 ```
+Alternatively, you can clone this repository and `pip` install locally.
 Sorry Windows users; I do not have a machine available to verify the install for you.

 ## Usage